Skip to main content

 DNS Resolution Zones

-This optional setting (also known as split-DNS) allows defining DNS zones that will be resolved by DNS servers pushed from Access Server.
+This optional setting (also known as split-DNS) allows you to define DNS zones that will be resolved by DNS servers pushed from the Access Server.

 DNS Domain Suffix

-This optional setting is intended as a Windows-OS specific setting.
-Since Windows clients might only use the first domain provided in DNS Resolutions Zones, you may need to define a suffix for the domain zone here.
-This resolves DNS resolution conflicts that occur between clients running on Windows that may not occur in clients installed on other operating systems.
+This optional setting is intended as a Windows-OS-specific setting.
+Since Windows clients might only use the first domain provided in DNS Resolution Zones, you may need to define a suffix for the domain zone here.
+This resolves DNS resolution conflicts between clients running on Windows that may not occur in clients installed on other operating systems.

 Caution